George Orwell on Yorkshire People and the UK’s North-South Divide

 Great Scar in Malham Cove

-Great Scar Limestone at Malham Cove.
+The Great Scar Limestone at Malham Cove offers unparalleled views of nature.

 Have you experienced the North-South Divide in the UK or perhaps in your own country?